Cleaning Guides

 Clean the oven with ammonia

 First of all, is cleaning your oven with ammonia safe?
 When handled properly and in small amounts, the product could be used for the disinfection of the appliance.
-Ammonia offered for household cleaning purposes varies from 3 to 10 %, which means you have the option of choosing a more diluted product with a lower percentage of actual ammonia in it.
+Ammonia offered for household cleaning purposes varies from 3 to 10%, which means you have the option of choosing a more diluted product with a lower percentage of actual ammonia in it.

 However, it has some disadvantages in comparison to the previously mentioned cleaning methods.
-The biggest one being the smell.
+The biggest one is the smell.
 It’s a strong smell that could cause watering of the eyes and hard breathing for people with allergies and higher sensitivity.
 In addition, it should be handled only with gloves and immediately rinsed off if in contact with the skin.

 It is known to be quite effective for cleaning different oven parts like racks and trays by soaking them in water, preferably warm, along with half a cup of ammonia.
 They should stay in the solution for 15-20 min before washing and wiping them.